 - Offense: Most of the pure mages use Destruction and Conjuration magic as offense and Restoration magic as a backup.
 This gives you the option to use dual-wielded magic or one-handed spells.
 Of course, always have a staff on hand for backup and to inflict extra damage.

 - Defense: In this build, you can use Light Armor with Alteration for defense, or you can go hard-core purist and not wear any armor at all.
 This will be challenging at first, but using those armor points for magic and spellcasting will pay off.

 - Leveling: You will need all the magic for this build!
 I recommend leveling up Magicka/Health/Stamina in a 60/20/20 ratio.

 This build is a hard one to master.
-It's really fun but requires some serious planning to get the right balance of skills.
+It's really fun, but requires some serious planning to get the right balance of skills.
 A battle mage in the right hands can destroy everything.
 They are known for being a Jack of all trades, simultaneously mastering arcane power and physical combat.
 This build relies on a magic/combat mix.
 When your spells are out of Magicka then your faithful weapons are ready for battle, unleashing powerful attacks.

-- Offense: Some builds recommend having a dual wielded spell ready at the beginning of combat, but personally I prefer to play with a One-Handed weapon/staff in one hand and a spell in the other hand.
+- Offense: Some builds recommend having a dual-wielded spell ready at the beginning of combat, but personally I prefer to play with a One-Handed weapon/staff in one hand and a spell in the other hand.
 Make sure to use Smithing for upgrades in weapons, and always try to have the best one-handed weapon available.
-One-handed and Destruction are your main damage sources, with Conjuration Magic as backup.
+One-handed and Destruction are your main damage sources, with Conjuration Magic as a backup.